NathanH-VCU/NER/README.md

 For our twitter data we are using tweepy to pull from the twitter api all tweets with the tags “Israel”, “Palestine”, “Russia”, “Syria”, “Ukraine”, “UkraineRussiaWar”.
 This includes about 200 tweets for each tag.

-Another Data that we used is the MIT public MIT Movie Corpus for Movies Reviews. https://groups.csail.mit.edu/sls/downloads/movie/
+Another Data that we used is the <strong>MIT public Movie Corpus</strong> for Movies Reviews. https://groups.csail.mit.edu/sls/downloads/movie/
 This data is a semantically tagged training and testing corpus in BIO format.
 The eng corpus (engtrain and engtest are available in the SRC folder)
 ![image](https://user-images.githubusercontent.com/83011466/204407413-0953b61d-11fe-4e41-af4d-f6f4b11330cd.png)